 Celiac Disease Symptoms in Children

 It was once believed that celiac disease was a childhood illness that could be outgrown.
 We now know that celiac disease affects men, women and children of all ages and races.
-Unfortunately, celiac disease cannot be outgrown; it is a lifelong condition.
+And unfortunately, celiac disease cannot be outgrown; it is a lifelong condition.

 What is Celiac Disease?